Tanguy-Boisset/LFI-to-RCE-filters/README.md

 For this you'll only need a known file on the system which is readable by the user the server is running as.
 By default, it uses /etc/passwd but if this file is not accessible, you have to change it with the `-f` or `--file` argument.
 This will be the case if the server is running on Windows for example !

-A smart choice could be using the vulnerable PHP file on the server !
+A smart choice could be using another PHP file on the server !
 For example :

-`python3 lfi-to-rce.py http://example.com/vuln_page.php file --file "./vuln_page.php"`
+`python3 lfi-to-rce.py http://example.com/vuln_page.php file --file "../index.php"`

 For more technical details, check the links in Credits !